lothar243/its280/W08Ch18-NetworkingEssentials.md

 * RJ-45 Connectors - T568A and T568B

   * Alternate stripe/solid
   * Blue and brown are in the same spots __ __ __ B BW __ Br BrW
   * The green and orange order is dependent on A (alphabetical) or B (backward)
   * GW G BW __ __ B __ __    vs    BW B GW __ __ G __ __
+  * Cables with the same connection on both ends are called patch cables
+    * Used to connect your NIC to a switch
+  * Cables with T568A on one end and T568B on the other are crossover cables
+    * Used to allow two similar devices (like two NICs) to talk directly, without a switch

 ### Fiber Optic